RocketCommunicationsInc/astro/packages/astro-uxds/_content/design-guidelines/theme.md

 ## Mixed Use

-Individual sections or components can override their inherited theme on a case-by-case basis, enabling the render an element with a light theme in an predominantly dark-themed interface and vice versa.
+Individual sections or components can override their inherited theme on a case-by-case basis, enabling the render of an element with a light theme in an predominantly dark-themed interface and vice versa.
 Examples:

 - Dark-themed elements in the global status bar
 - Light-themed modal window in a dark themed app